 Is There Any Science Behind This?

 While the potential health benefits of bathing in salt waters have been touted for centuries, there is actually some science to back up those practices.
 In 2000, for example, psoriasis patients were encouraged to bathe in water in which was dissolved salts from the Dead Sea.
 The patients symptoms improved, no side effects were reported and the patients expressed a “high acceptance” of the therapy.

-However, there’s a big difference between soaking in salted water and simply sitting next to a lamp made of salt.
+However, there’s a big difference between soaking in salted water and simply sitting next to a lamp made of a hunk of salt witha light bulb crammed in it.
 Despite seeing claims on several salt lamp web sites of “studies” proving their usefulness, we were not able to find even a single published study on Himalayan salt lamps.

 So Are Himalayan Salt Lamps Scams?

 It’s not often that I actually pronounce a product an out-and-out scam but I’m doing exactly that here.
 As beautiful as they are—and I DO have one, by the way—there is just no way Himalayan salt lamps can “clean” your air.

 Schiffner, R., et al. (2000).
 Evaluation of a multicentre study of synchronous application of narrowband ultraviolet B phototherapy (TL-01) and bathing in Dead Sea salt solution for psoriasis vulgaris.
 British Journal of Dermatology.
 IonicSalts.com (2004-2012).
 Accessed January 20, 2009.

 Natural-Salt-Lamps.com.
 (No Date Given).
 Accessed January 20, 2009.